Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Experimental Results

 \subsection{Evaluation Setup}

 Our experiments employed widely-used controllable methods, specifically those in \cite{zhang2023adding, mou2023t2i, li2023gligen}.
 Given the similar functionalities of the T2I adapter \cite{mou2023t2i} and ControlNets \cite{zhang2023adding}, we chose ControlNets for our study.
 The image conditions primarily included depth, normal, canny, and pose.
 Additionally, we incorporated grounding token-controlled image generation as described in \cite{li2023gligen}.
-The evaluation set, following \cite{chefer2023attend}, comprised prompts like "a [\emph{objectA}] and a [\emph{objectB}]."
+The evaluation set, following \cite{chefer2023attend}, comprised prompts like ``a [\emph{objectA}] and a [\emph{objectB}].''
 Each prompt included a control condition for one object, with the other generated textually.
+Moreover, testing scenarios include specialized prompts for ``pose'' evaluations, such as \textbf{``a [character] and an [object]'' and ``a [character A] and a [character B],''} with each character depicted in a variety of poses.
 In total, 444 and 448 unique prompts were used for image conditions and grounding tokens, generating 10 images each.
+Consider the diversity of prompts, we have significantly expanded the \textbf{diversity to include various control types and control images}, in addition to textual prompts.